micmejia/bible-dump/AMPC/1 Peter/1 Pet 2.md

-But you are a chosen race, a royal priesthood, a dedicated nation, [God's] own [^d]purchased, special people, that you may set forth the wonderful deeds _and_ display the virtues and perfections of Him Who called you out of darkness into His marvelous light.
+But you are a chosen race, a royal priesthood, a dedicated nation, [God's] own purchased, special people, that you may set forth the wonderful deeds _and_ display the virtues and perfections of Him Who called you out of darkness into His marvelous light.